 As someone who wasn’t around during TWA’s heyday, the huge collection of vintage destination posters was a fascinating reminder of how many cities the airline connected.

-The decor wasn’t the only thing repping TWA’s history.
-The entire hotel staff was decked out in period costumes.
-And they were having a blast with it.
+The decor wasn’t the only part of the experience dripping in TWA history.
+The entire hotel staff was decked out in period costumes, and they were clearly having a blast.

 Connie and Cocktails